It Came from Beneath the Sea: Shooting

 Much of the filming was done at the San Francisco Naval Shipyard, including scenes aboard a submarine, and several naval personnel were given supporting roles.

 To keep shooting costs low, director Robert Gordon shot inside an actual submarine, both above and under water, using handheld cameras.
 For a scene that takes place on a stretch of Pacific coastline, Gordon and his crew dumped several truckloads of sand onto a sound stage at Columbia, which they backed with a rear projection screen.
 During their scene together, Kenneth Tobey found himself sinking through the sand to the point of appearing shorter than Faith Domergue on camera, forcing him to dig himself out of the hole between every take.
 A more extensive love scene had been written for the characters but was literally torn out of the shooting script by Sam Katzman, to keep principal photography from going over schedule.

 When animator Ray Harryhausen's special effects were budgeted, studio head Sam Katzman allowed Harryhausen only enough money for animating six of the octopus' eight tentacles; two were eliminated on the final shooting miniature.
 Harryhausen jokingly named his giant octopus "the sixtopus".
 For the scenes where a single tentacle is seen moving on screen, Harryhausen used a large model tentacle instead of employing the complete stop-motion animation model.
 Some of the later Golden Gate bridge scenes employ a shooting miniature of a bridge support; these were composited in post-production over live footage of the real support (this is the section that the "sixtopus" is seen clinging to in the bridge scene).

 Schneer was refused permission to shoot on the actual Golden Gate Bridge, so he put the camera on the back of a bakery truck and drove it back-and-forth over the bridge several times to get the needed footage.

 Reception

 It Came from Beneath the Sea was teamed on a theatrical release double bill with Columbia's Creature with the Atom Brain.

 The film's success led to Harryhausen collaborating again with Schneer for Earth vs. the Flying Saucers the following year.

+The film peaked at No. 11 in June of 1955.
+Its co-feature technically shares the same position, as they were packaged together.